Nonparametric estimation in random coefficients binary choice models: Introduction

 The paper is organized as follows.
-In Section \ref{sec:preliminaries} we introduce a toy model and the tools from harmonic analysis that are used for the development of our estimation procedure and its asymptotic analysis.
-Section \ref{sec:deconvolution} deals with identification and presents a general estimation procedure for the random coefficients density.
-In Section \ref{sec:ChoiceProbability} we study a nonparametric estimator of the choice probability function and derive its asymptotic properties.
-This is important since it yields a nonparametric estimator for the random coefficients density with a simple closed form, which is the main proposal of the paper.
+Section \ref{sec:preliminaries} provides a practical guide for our procedure, which is easy to implement.
+Section \ref{sec:deconvolution} deals with identification while introducing basic notions used throughout the paper.
 We derive the convergence rates of the estimators in all the $\xLn^q$ spaces for $q \in [1,\infty]$ and also prove a pointwise CLT in Section \ref{sec:ParticularEstimatefBeta}.
 Some extensions, such as estimation of marginals, treatments of models with non-random coefficients, and the case with endogenous regressors are presented in Section \ref{sec:extensions}.
 Simulation results are reported in Section \ref{sec:simulation}.
 Section \ref{sec:conclusion} concludes.
+Supplemental Appendix presents analysis of a toy model, technical tools used in the main text, estimators for choice probabilities that are used to construct our density estimators, and the proofs of the main results.